dhs123/Marketo_Dynamic-Person-Time-Zone-Year/README.md

 # Marketo_Dynamic-Person-Time-Zone-Year
-This repository contains the velocity script for displaying the correct year in the emails in marketo emails.
+This repository contains the velocity script for displaying the correct year in the marketo emails.

 How to use?